Emerson Boozer: Professional career

 Boozer's work ethic further revealed itself over the next two seasons.
 No longer a breakaway runner, he changed himself into more of an outstanding blocker and goal-line touchdown scorer.
 Ewbank utilized Boozer in pass blocking schemes then new to football.
 In blocking for both Snell and Joe Namath, Boozer was part of two outstanding teams that narrowly lost just three games in 1968 and went 10–4 in 1969.
 Boozer and Winston Hill were the blockers during Snell's famous touchdown run against the Baltimore Colts in Super Bowl III.
 Boozer's blocking freed Snell often that day for effective running that was key to the legendary 16–7 win.
+Along with Snell, there were four other Maryland State backs that day, Charlie Stukes and Jim Duncan with the Colts, and former Colt Johnny Sample and Earl Christy on the Jets.

 Namath turned to Boozer more as a third-down pass catcher in 1970.
 In 1971, with Snell down again, Boozer took up the slack with a career-high in carries.

 In 1972, with Joe Namath back from injuries himself, the Jets were one of the top offenses in football.
-Boozer's ability to block and score near the goal line impressed many as he led the NFL in rushing touchdowns for most of the year before injuries stopped him with 11 touchdowns in 11 games.
+Boozer's ability to block and score near the goal line impressed many as he led the NFL in rushing touchdowns for most of the year before injuries stopped him, with 11 touchdowns in 11 games.

 In 1973, he was again the main back with 831 yards rushing before taking a spot next to John Riggins in 1974.
 Boozer scored the first regular-season overtime ("sudden death") touchdown in NFL history on a short pass from Joe Namath in 1974 to beat the cross-town rival New York Giants, beginning an improbable six-game winning streak for the previously 1–7 Jet squad.

 Boozer was a player who made the most of limited opportunities early on.
 When injury robbed him of stardom, he reinvented himself and still had a remarkable career as a key contributor to a set of famous Jets teams.

+Boozer retired in 1975, after a 10-year Jet career, as the team's leader in career rushing yards at that time (5,135).
+Following retirement he briefly pursued an acting career, appearing in the blaxploitation crime drama Velvet Smooth (1976).